72β€”These are a few of

 (It tastes better than butter!)

-It’s super versatile because of its high smoke point (212ºC), its taste + its texture.
+It’s super versatile because of its high smoke point (212ΒΊC), its taste and its texture.

 You can use it for:

-But my favourite use for this oil is for my (ace) partner to panfry Banana + Buckwheat pancakes with it!
+But my favourite use for this oil is for my (ace) partner to panfry Banana and Buckwheat pancakes with it!
 It’s ridiculously delicious.
 (We also drizzle these babies in pure organic Maple Syrup.)

 2. Macadamia crumb mixes.

-The Dukkah Spice Mix + The Lemon Crumb Mix2.
+The Dukkah Spice Mix and The Lemon Crumb Mix2.

 These mixes contain a combo of locally (Coromandel) grown crushed macadamias with a bunch of aromatic spices.
 Pair them with some macadamia oil and you’ve got yourself a taste sensation!
-You can coat veggies + tofu + fish + seafood + poultry + other meats.
+You can coat veggies, tofu, fish, seafood, poultry, and other meats.

 Note: I also love these mixes because they focus on enhancing savoury foods.
 Everyone seems a little obsessed with sweet stuff now-days!
 They think they can consume anything they want because it doesn’t contain ‘refined sugar’.